6 Skills You Need to Be Successful in a Manufacturing Job

 However, in recent years there has been a transition from the assembly-line style of manufacturing of the past to the technology-driven manufacturing of today—changing the way manufacturing companies hire prospective talent.

-Today’s manufacturing workers need to have a wider scope of skills to be successful—something we know first-hand after placing talented workers in manufacturing jobs for nearly 50 years.
+Today’s manufacturing workers need to have a wider scope of skills to be successful—something we know first-hand after placing talented workers in manufacturing jobs for 50 years.

 Drawing from our experience, below we review some of the skills that manufacturing hiring managers are looking for in prospective employees.